The world’s most famous carbon dioxide absorber

 separation_apollo_6_nasa

 Within about 15 minutes the astronauts reached outer space and started orbiting around Earth.
-The their orbiting spaceship would have looked like this.
+Their orbiting spaceship would have looked like this.

 siluette